-Drop-in services are offered regularly throughout the week; 3 hours each Monday through Thursday, 11am-2pm or 12pm-3pm.
-No appointment is needed for students to use the drop-in services.
+Students interested in starting services with PAWS must attend a same-day appointment.
+These are offered regularly throughout the week; 3 hours each Monday through Thursday, 11am-2pm or 12pm-3pm.
+Students may physically come to the PAWS office or call/email prior to 1pm to schedule a same-day appointment.
 The interview typically lasts 30 minutes and is done in a triage format.
-The purpose of the drop-in interview is to provide students with a prompt mental health consultation resulting in appropriate recommendations.
+The purpose of the same-day appointment interview is to provide students with a prompt mental health consultation resulting in appropriate recommendations.
 For students whose needs may be best met by a community provider or other campus or community service, appropriate referrals are made.
 If referred for in-house services, students typically leave with a next appointment scheduled, preferably within about one week.
-During orientation, interns first observe and then assist senior staff during their drop-in times.
-After an initial period of training, interns are assigned a three hour drop-in block each week to gain experience with initial assessment and intervention, crisis assessment and intervention, and referral.
-Interns are encouraged to consult as needed with the senior staff supervisor who is assigned to provide backup during their drop-in coverage.
+During orientation, interns first observe and then assist senior staff during their same-day times.
+After an initial period of training, interns are assigned a three hour same-day block each week to gain experience with initial assessment and intervention, crisis assessment and intervention, and referral.
+Interns are encouraged to consult as needed with the senior staff supervisor who is assigned to provide backup during their same-day coverage.
 The supervisor is also available to take overflow clients during periods of high volume.

 Crisis Assessment and Intervention